micahamd/psych_exp_generator/README.md

 Note: Randomization applies to the sequences themselves, not the items within a sequence.
 Items within a sequence always appear in the order specified.

+## Custom Stimulus-Response Mappings

+The experiment builder allows you to define specific response keys for each stimulus or sequence:

+1. Configure your stimuli in the "Stimuli - Text" field
+2. Click the "Custom S-R Mappings" button to open the mapping dialog
+3. For each stimulus or sequence, enter the corresponding correct response key
+4. Click "Save Mappings" to apply your custom mappings

+When custom mappings are set:
+- The specified key will be considered the correct response for that specific stimulus
+- The default response key will be used for any stimuli that don't have a custom mapping
+- Different stimuli can have different correct responses

+Example:
+- For stimulus sequence `[apple, corn]`, the correct response could be set to 'K'
+- For stimulus `speed`, the correct response could be set to 'J'
+- This allows for more complex experimental designs with stimulus-specific responses

 ## Feedback System

 When the feedback option is enabled, participants receive immediate visual feedback after their responses:

-- When the correct key is pressed (as specified in the response key setting), the feedback "Correct" appears in green.
+- When the correct key is pressed (as specified in the response key setting), the "correct" feedback text will appear in green
-- When any other key is pressed, the feedback "X" appears in red.
+- When any other key is pressed, the "incorrect" feedback text will appear in red
-- Feedback remains visible for the specified duration before advancing to the next stimulus or trial.
+- Feedback remains visible for the specified duration before advancing to the next stimulus or trial
+- Default feedback values are "Correct" for correct responses and "X" for incorrect responses
-- Only the correct response will advance the trial; incorrect responses only display feedback.
+- Only the correct response will advance the trial; incorrect responses just display feedback

 ## Troubleshooting